Viral-Barodia/Email_Validator/README.md

 3. Rudimentary usage of GitHub using the Command Line.

 Interesting!!: Got the <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS/Errors" target="_blank">CORS error</a>, and hence learned about Cross-Origin Resource sharing and HTTP resquests.
-Solved the error using a Chrome extension you can find <a href="https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf" target="_blank">here</a>.
+Solved the error using a Chrome extension one can find <a href="https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf" target="_blank">here</a>.